Joseph McShea: Bishop of Allentown

 McShea was appointed the first bishop of the newly erected Diocese of Allentown by Pope John XXIII on February 11, 1961.
 His installation took place at the Cathedral of Saint Catharine of Siena in Allentown on April 11, 1961.
 In 1953, he was appointed president of the American Catholic Historical Society.

 Between 1962 and 1965, McShea attended all four sessions of the Second Vatican Council in Rome.
 During the Council, he was one of 18 American bishops elected to the 10 commissions that facilitated the Council's work, and served as relator for the Commission for Religious.

 McShea founded "Operation Rice Bowl" to combat famine in Africa.
 Each parish in the diocese put out a small cardboard box to received donations for this cause.
 In 1976 Operation Rice Bowl was adopted by the United States Conference of Catholic Bishops as a national program, and in 1977 it was assigned to Catholic Relief Services.

 McShea helmed the founding of Holy Family Manor, a nursing and rehabilitation center at the former Eugene Grace mansion in Bethlehem, Pennsylvania.
 He also established Holy Family Villa in Bethlehem, a retirement home for priests.
 He convened the first diocesan synod in May 1968.
 In 1969, McShea sued the board of directors of Sacred Heart Hospital to prevent them from merging with Allentown Hospital as Allentown-Sacred Heart Hospital Center.
 His objective was to maintain the Catholic identity of Sacred Heart.

 During his 22-year tenure, McShea oversaw the construction, purchase, and renovation of over 300 church buildings.
-In 1964, McShea, together with the Oblates of St. Francis de Sales.
-He founded Allentown College in Center Valley, Pennsylvania, with the Oblates in 1967; today, it is DeSales University.
+In 1964, McShea, together with the Oblates of St. Francis de Sales, founded Allentown College in Center Valley, Pennsylvania, in 1967; today, it is DeSales University.